-- (1) The Secretary of State must commission an assessment of the cost and prospective cost of the changes made by this Act to - (a) time off and associated payments under sections 168 to 170 of the Trade Union and Labour Relations (Consolidation) Act 1992, and - (b) implementing section 168B of that Act,
+- (1) The Secretary of State must commission an assessment of the cost and prospective cost of the changes made by this Act to- - (a) time off and associated payments under sections 168 to 170 of the Trade Union and Labour Relations (Consolidation) Act 1992, and - (b) implementing section 168B of that Act, in relation to each sector of the economy.

-- (2) For the purposes of subsection (1), a sector of the economy means - (a) an area of the economy in which businesses share the same or related business activity, product, or service, or - (b) in relation to the public sector, a sector which provides similar or related services. - (3) The Secretary must lay a report of the assessment commissioned under subsection(1) before each House of Parliament."
+- (2) For the purposes of subsection (1), a sector of the economy means - (a) an area of the economy in which businesses share the same or related business activity, product, or service, or - (b) in relation to the public sector, a sector which provides similar or related services. - (3) The Secretary must lay a report of the assessment commissioned under subsection (1) before each House of Parliament."